 The postdoctoral researcher will participate in an ERC-funded research project that pursues a new interpretation of state formation in Western Europe between 1300 and 1600.
-This period is considered as the key phase in the genesis of the modern state, as various polities now centralized fiscal and military resources under their command.
+This period is considered as a key phase in the genesis of the modern state, as various polities now centralized fiscal and military resources under their command.
 While there is debate whether this was primarily a top-down process carried out by princes, or a bottom-up process carried out by popular representation, scholars tend to agree that state building was essentially a process of centralization.
 This assumption must be questioned, as recent studies have raised awkward questions that cannot be answered by the current paradigm.

-The research hypothesis is that the emerging states of Western Europe could only acquire sufficient support among established elites if they also decentralized much of their legal authority through a process in which princes created or endorsed a growing number of privately owned seigneuries as "states-within-states" for the benefit of elites who in turn contributed to state building.
+The research hypothesis is that the emerging states of Western Europe could only acquire sufficient support among established elites if they also decentralized much of their legal authority through a process of creating or endorsing a growing number of seigneuries as "states-within-states" for the benefit of elites who in turn contributed to state building.
 This project will study the interplay between states and seigneurial elites in five regions - two in the Low Countries, two in France, and one in England - to test whether fiscal and military centralization was facilitated by a progressively confederal organization of government.
-Together, the case studies cover four key variables that shaped the relations between princes and power elites in different combinations all over Europe.
-It concerns different trajectories in 1) state formation, 2) urbanization, 3) the socio-economic organization of rural society, and 4) ideological dissent.
+Together, the case studies cover four key variables that shaped the relations between princes and power elites in different combinations all over Europe: 1) state formation, 2) urbanization, 3) the socio-economic organization of rural society, and 4) ideological dissent.
 The comparisons between the case studies are aimed at the development of an analytical framework to chart and to explain path-dependency in Europe.

-The postdoctoral researcher, starting 1 September 2016, will explore secular lordship in the French provinces of Normandy and Languedoc.
-Depending on personal preference, a focus on either the fourteenth or sixteenth century is possible.
-The heuristic aim is to develop a snapshot survey of seigneuries and their owners of a part of each province, using sources preserved in the Archives nationales/Bibliothèque nationale in Paris, as well as in regional archives (travel expenses are borne by the ERC-project).
+The postdoctoral researcher, starting 1 September 2017, will explore secular lordship in the Netherlandish principality of Guelders and the English shire of Warwickshire.
+The heuristic aim is to develop a snapshot survey of seigneuries/manors and their holders of a part of each region, combining earlier scholarship with primary sources such as manorial rolls and feudal registers that are preserved in various archives (travel expenses are borne by the ERC-project).
 The interpretative aim is to use these case studies to engage with current theories on state formation and elite formation in Late Medieval and Early Modern Europe.

 You will be based at Ghent University in the Department of History and the Pirenne Institute for Medieval Studies and be part of the research team led by prof.dr.
-Frederik Buylaert (currently Vrije Universiteit Brussel; Ghent University as of September 2016).
-The team will consist of two postdoctoral fellows and two doctoral students.
-Close collaboration is expected with dr. Justine Firnhaber-Baker (University of St Andrews), who will co-supervise the French case studies of the project.
+Frederik Buylaert in close collaboration with dr. Justine Firnhaber-Baker (University of St Andrews).
+The other members of the team are another postdoctoral fellow (dr. Erika Graham-Goering) and two doctoral students.